US national parks to offer look into green-friendly transit

 Her department said it was striving to replace its 20-year-old National Park Service shuttle fleet with electric vehicles, a process begun earlier this year.
 In February, for instance, park officials said it would seek to add 26 electric shuttles and 27 charging stations at Zion National Park in Utah with the help of a $33 million transportation grant.

 Buttigieg said the joint initiative would “keep our most prized national wonders accessible and safe for all Americans.”
-He and Haaland planned a tour of a trail widening project on Wednesday for bicyclists and pedestrians along the Potomac River in the nation’s capital.
+He and Haaland toured a trail widening project on Wednesday for bicyclists and pedestrians along the Potomac River in the nation’s capital.

 The effort comes as America’s national parks have seen visits soar this past year from pandemic-weary travelers in search of the wide-open refuge of the outdoors.
 But that’s added to traffic congestion and potential strain on the surrounding environment.